Western Deepwater Trawl Fishery

 Performance against economic objective

 The fishery’s performance against the economic objective is uncertain.
-Fishing has been opportunistic, with a range of species caught in low volumes, typically generating low overall value.
-Given these characteristics and limited fishing activity during 2015–16 and 2016–17, low-cost management arrangements are appropriate.
+Historically, fishing has been opportunistic, with a range of species caught in low volumes, typically generating low overall value.
+Given these characteristics, low-cost management arrangements are appropriate.
+However, management structures may require review if catch continues to trend upwards.

 14.4 Environmental status

-The WDTF is included in the List of Exempt Native Specimens under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and is exempt from export controls until 18 December 2020.
+The WDTF is included on the List of Exempt Native Specimens under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and is exempt from export controls until 18 December 2020.

 The Western Trawl fisheries (NWSTF and WDTF) have been assessed to level 3 of the Australian Fisheries Management Authority (AFMA) ecological risk assessment (Zhou, Fuller & Smith 2009).
 No species were found to be at high risk at the current level of fishing effort.